Operating the Computer Mouse

 Left-click and right-click

--Clicking the left button is left-click.
+-Pressing the left-button is called left-click.

--Clicking the right button is right-click.
+-Pressing the right-button is called right-click.

--move up or down the page or the window.
+-It is used to move up or down the page or the window.

 Mouse pad